 The controller may be used with an external pressure limit switch or sensor to provide demand-cleaning operation.
 The high limit and low limit inputs may be used for this purpose.
 A simple on-off system can be established with a single pressure switch connected to the high limit input.
-In this on-demand mode, time on, time off, and cycle delay may be programmed to define the cleaning cycle.
+Better control can be achieved with a high and low limit switch/gage such as the Dwyer Photohelic.
+In this ondemand mode, time on, time off, and cycle delay may be programmed to define the cleaning cycle.
 A three pin terminal block (TB3) provides connection for external high and low limit switches (see Figure 2 on the next page).
 These switches must be isolated contacts.
 The common line must not be connected to equipment ground or protective ground, since these may introduce electrical noise and cause improper operation or possible damage to the control board.
 The operation of these inputs are summarized as follows (see next page):

-Current Low High Next
+Current Low Limit High Limit Next

-Operation Limit Switch Limit Switch Operation
+Operation Switch Switch Operation

 Hold Open Open Hold

-Hold or Run X Closed Run
+Hold or Run Χ Closed Run

 Hold Ø Open Hold

 Hold Closed Ø Run

 Run Closed ≠ Run

 Hold Closed Ø Run

 Run ≠ Open Hold

+~ T !!! f ! ! !